timfayz/elementcss/docs/3_usage.md

 // import the whole bunch.
 It is the same principle as mentioned previously.
 @import 'element/framework/generate/_all.scss';

-//[Different order, different files] The reason to import modules separately is changing order of styles.
+// The reasons to import modules separately are:
+// - changing the order of generated styles in the flow
+// - generate the same module, but differently tuned

 // Styles
 // -------